PapaAsibuo/PapaAsibuo.github.io/README.md

 <iframe title="Population of the College of Arts and Sciences over time" aria-label="Interactive line chart" id="datawrapper-chart-vTnjm" src="https://datawrapper.dwcdn.net/vTnjm/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="400"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

+This shows the population of Lehigh University's College of Arts & Sciences over the past 10 years.
+It generally decreased over the years with 2017 as its least populated year with 1,877 students and  2012 as the highest populated with 2,221 students enrolled.

 ## Microsoft Staff by Race and Ethnicity (2020)
 <iframe title="Demographic Representation of Microsoft 2020" aria-label="chart" id="datawrapper-chart-QUS7p" src="https://datawrapper.dwcdn.net/QUS7p/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="467"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>